maslarova/maslarova.github.io/index.md

 Current employers:
   - Institute of Plasma Physics of Czech Academy of Sciences since 2017
-  - title: Faculty of Nuclear Sciences and Physical Engineering of Czech Technical University in Prague
+  - Faculty of Nuclear Sciences and Physical Engineering of Czech Technical University in Prague